Introduction

 Numbers create comfort.

 When AI produces a forecast with decimal points and confidence scores, it is tempting to treat it as truth.
 That is a mistake.
 Forecasting remains probabilistic.
-Models reflect past behavior, not future commitments.
+Models reflect past behaviour, not future commitments.
+Public sales forecasting guidance also shows that forecasting works best when teams treat it as a disciplined process rather than a promise.

 Without transparency and explanation, AI driven forecasts can reinforce illusions instead of reducing risk.